String Regge trajectory in de Sitter space and implications for inflation: High energy scattering

-Let us first consider a possibility that UV completion is achieved by the higher-spin states on the leading Regge trajectory, just like the flat space case.
-First, in order to UV complete gravity in a weakly coupled regime, we would need sufficiently many higher-spin states from the string scale $M_s$ up to some UV scale $\Lambda$, which make mild high-energy scattering in the regime $M_s<E<\Lambda$.
+First we consider a possibility that UV completion is achieved with higher-spin states on the leading Regge trajectory, just like the flat space and AdS case.
+In order to UV complete gravity in a weakly coupled regime, we would need sufficiently many higher-spin states from the string scale $M_s$ up to some UV scale $\Lambda$, which make mild high-energy scattering in the regime $M_s<E<\Lambda$.
 For this to happen, the mass $E_*\sim R/\alpha'\sim M_s^2/H$ of the maximum spin state in the leading Regge trajectory has to be bigger than the UV scale $\Lambda$:

 which can be rephrased as

 Interestingly, if we take the scale $\Lambda$ to be the 4D Planck scale $\Lambda\sim M_{\rm Pl}$~\cite{footnote4}, this condition provides an upper bound on the vacuum energy inflating the universe as